Cathie Wood Raises Bitcoin Price Target

 View original image

-In a recent interview with Fox Business, CEO Wood presented a base-case scenario of $750,000 and a bullish scenario of $1,250,000 for Bitcoin's price over the next five years.
-Considering that the current price of Bitcoin is around $62,000, her highest target implies the possibility of the price rising more than 20 times from present levels.
+In a recent interview with Fox Business, CEO Wood presented a base case scenario of $750,000 and a bullish scenario of $1,250,000 for Bitcoin's price over the next five years.
+Considering that the current price of Bitcoin is around $62,000, the highest projection of $1,250,000 represents more than a 20-fold increase from current levels.

-She stated, "We are in the early stages of a shift in asset allocation toward digital assets, including Bitcoin," emphasizing, "Institutional adoption is the biggest catalyst."
-She also cited the increasingly clear regulatory environment as another factor supporting market expansion.
+She stated, "We are in the early stages of a shift in asset allocation toward digital assets, including Bitcoin," emphasizing that institutional adoption is the biggest catalyst.
+She also noted that the increasingly clear regulatory environment is another factor supporting market expansion.

 Bitcoin image.
 Photo by The Asia Business Daily Database